-This information should be used to support and empower children and young people to answer the initial FFT question, in the first instance, and then to respond to supplementary information, where necessary.
+This information should be used to support and empower children and young people to participate in the FFT.

 It is recommended that children under the age of 5 be given an appropriate level of assistance but that in the older age groups, the child or young person should be allowed to complete the FFT on their own if they can.
 However, consideration should be given to whether and how the child or young person can be supported and empowered to do so.
 This might include: